About ITC SRA

 For most historical eras and styles, surviving treatises explaining musical scales and modes, provide a particularly important means of recapturing at least a suggestion of the music of former times.
 Tracing the musical theory of the past makes clear the position of the present musical system.

-The Chronology
+The Chronology of Indian Music

 For any discussion of cultural matters pertaining to India the following rough chronological sequence or historical periodization is useful.